alpiazza13/Open-Source-Anti-Virus/README.md

 # Open-Source-Anti-Virus

+The following are random notes compiled from our group discussion:

 https://stackoverflow.com/questions/29338066/mac-osx-execute-a-python-script-at-startup

 But for now, would be helpful if you could try reading about ways of comparing the hex of two files.